Deepshift/DeepCreamPy/README.md

 ## Acknowledgements
 Example mermaid image by Shurajo & AVALANCHE Game Studio under [CC BY 3.0 License](https://creativecommons.org/licenses/by/3.0/).
 The example image is modified from the original, which can be found [here](https://opengameart.org/content/mermaid).

-Neural network code is modified from MathiasGruber's project [Partial Convolutions for Image Inpainting using Keras](https://github.com/MathiasGruber/PConv-Keras), which is an unofficial implementation of the paper [Image Inpainting for Irregular Holes Using Partial Convolutions](https://arxiv.org/abs/1804.07723).
-[Partial Convolutions for Image Inpainting using Keras](https://github.com/MathiasGruber/PConv-Keras) is licensed under the MIT license.
+Neural network code is modified from Forty-lock's project [PEPSI](https://github.com/Forty-lock/PEPSI), which is the official implementation of the paper [PEPSI : Fast Image Inpainting With Parallel Decoding Network](http://openaccess.thecvf.com/content_CVPR_2019/html/Sagong_PEPSI__Fast_Image_Inpainting_With_Parallel_Decoding_Network_CVPR_2019_paper.html).
+[PEPSI](https://github.com/Forty-lock/PEPSI) is licensed under the MIT license.

-Data is modified from gwern's project [Danbooru2017: A Large-Scale Crowdsourced and Tagged Anime Illustration Dataset](https://www.gwern.net/Danbooru2017) and other sources.
+Training data is modified from gwern's project [Danbooru2017: A Large-Scale Crowdsourced and Tagged Anime Illustration Dataset](https://www.gwern.net/Danbooru2017) and other sources.

 See [ACKNOWLEDGEMENTS.md](docs/ACKNOWLEDGEMENTS.md) for full license text of these projects.